 - OS Administrator access

-Note: If you upgrade your Zoom Rooms Mac to Mojave, keep the keyboard and mouse connected to the computer until you open Zoom and authorize access to the camera and microphone.
+Note: If you upgrade your Zoom Rooms Mac to Mojave or Catalina, keep the keyboard and mouse connected to the computer until you open Zoom and authorize access to the camera and microphone.
 You will need OS administrator access for the computer.

 - Click the Apple logo at the top left corner of your screen.

 - Click the lock icon at the bottom left corner of the System Preferences window.

 - Enter your OS administrator username and password.

 - Click the checkbox next to zoom.us and/or Zoom Rooms.

 - A window will appear asking you to restart Zoom or the Zoom Rooms application.

 - If you need to allow the microphone access or screen recording as well, click Later.

 - If you only need to allow the camera access, click Quit Now.
 You can reopen Zoom and skip the following steps.